EOMMINHO/tower-server/README.md

 - 1000: The current process temperature by tenths of degree.
 - 1001: The current set temperature by tenths of degree.

+### 3. Laser Micrometer (optional)

+It is possible not to use laser micrometer.
+However, using it will enable you to use feedback control to help maintain constant diameter of fiber.

+we used [LS9006 model](https://www.keyence.com/products/measure/micrometer/ls-9000/) for < 200 micrometer scale fiber.

+#### Schematics

+will be updated later...

 ## (Prerequisite) 2.
 Server setup

+You will configure DB, environment variables, and NodeJS here.

 ### Database

-We use MongoDB.
+We use MongoDB for authentication, authorization, and saving other user project data.
-Download, install, and execute right version on [download center](https://www.mongodb.com/download-center/community).
+Download and install the right version on [download center](https://www.mongodb.com/download-center/community).

 ### Environment Configuration